2U1/Qwen2-VL-Finetune/README.md

 - [x] Handle mixed-modality data in dataset and collator
 - [x] Support Qwen2.5-VL
 - [x] Monkey-patch liger-kernel for Qwen2.5-VL
+- [ ] Benchmark torchtune to speed up and save memory when training.

 ## Known Issues